preaction/preaction.github.com/resume/index.markdown

   using Perl, Jenkins, and Make
 * Built a community website based on Python, Twisted, [Jinja](http://jinja.pocoo.org), Angular, and Bootstrap
-* Made almost every wrong Python library decision possible
+* Wrote enough Python to make almost every wrong Python library decision possible
 * Administered MySQL, MongoDB, and 5 FreeBSD servers for all small-business needs including e-mail, DNS, and security